uwplse/PUMPKIN-PATCH/README.md

 and some other styles of proofs (for example, simple applicative proofs, or proofs that apply constructors).

+With the help of [DEVOID](https://github.com/uwplse/ornamental-search), PUMPKIN can also handle certain changes from unindexed types to indexed versions.
+Please see the DEVOID repository for more of those examples.

-PUMPKIN does not yet support structural changes like adding new hypotheses, adding constructors or parameters to an inductive type, or adding cases to a fixpoint.
+PUMPKIN does not yet support adding new hypotheses, adding constructors to an inductive type, or adding cases to a fixpoint.
 PUMPKIN has very limited support for proofs using logic specific to decidable domains (such as proofs that use `omega`) and nested induction.
 Supporting all of these features is on our roadmap.